playcanvas/editor-api/docs/README.md

 npm run build
 ```

-The built file will be under dist/api.js.
+This will create a UMD build under `dist/index.js` and an ES6 module under `dist/index.mjs`.

 # Docs